 TCC – the Team Capability Coach – is a quality leadership project role, aiming at maximizing the effectiveness of process quality assurance.
 A TCC is an approach that combines and extends the quality assurance-related roles of a “Quality Manager” and essential elements of a “Scrum Master” in a single integrated concept.

-In tightly regulated industries — such as automotive, medical devices and aviation — a strong, process-oriented mindset is not just a recommendation – it is a vital necessity.
+In tightly regulated industries — such as automotive, medical devices, and aviation — a strong, process-oriented mindset is not just a recommendation – it is a vital necessity.
 Relying on the goodwill and individual experience can have dire consequences, in extreme cases resulting in a loss of business and hefty fines.
-A typical German carmaker, for instance, will not accept a supplier that is not being fully compliant with Automotive SPICE on at least level 2 of the HIS scope.
+A typical German carmaker, for instance, will not accept a supplier that is not being fully compliant with Automotive SPICE on at least level 2 of the VDA scope (previously called HIS scope).

 The conventional, agile approach, as described in the “Agile Manifesto”, emphasizes development output over formal documentation and has proven successful for industries that can afford such an approach.
 Agility alone, unfortunately, is obviously insufficient when it comes to safety-relevant industries such as Automotive SPICE-compliant development.

 The truth is that car makers demand both: agility and proof of standard compliance.
 For instance, if the requirement of having formal documentation seems to contradict the spirit of agility, then it is only because it is indeed an obvious contradiction.
 No matter how many times some process consultants insist that a lack of documentation is not part of agile principles, the agile movement would not exist if this contradiction was not so blatant.

 How can a team that is required to be “agile” but still fully Automotive SPICE compliant on level 2 (or even 3) resolve this dilemma?